meetuparchive/jira-transit/README.md

 5) Set your secret to the one you've chosen above
 6) Select event's your server should be notified about

+Note:

+This docker image is based on `scatch` which doesn't contain ssl required information about trusted authorizes.
+A `ca-certificates.crt` is bundled directly which is sourced from

 Meetup 2016